parrt/msds692/notes/openapi.md

 > The OMDb API is a free web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

 Hmmm...as of 2018, you have to [get an API key](http://www.omdbapi.com/apikey.aspx).
 They will send you a key by email that you must activate.
+[Never store your API key in your code](https://www.zdnet.com/article/over-100000-github-repos-have-leaked-api-or-cryptographic-keys/).

 Let's also learn a more convenient way to specify URL parameters (with a dictionary).